essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 Far less complicated to write concurrent code in F#

 +++
-Declaration is initialisation.
+Declaration is initialisation <br /> This does not compile in F#, you must give it a value

 ```fsharp
 let someVariable : Int
 ```
-This does not compile in F#, you must give it a value

 +++
-You never question if the value is present when needed except if the type tells you it can happen
+In F#, you never question if the value is present but what the value is.

 +++
-'null' is not the default for representing the abscence of value anymore ...
+Also 'null' is not the default for representing the abscence of value anymore <br /> You need a value by default ?
+Make it explicit !

 +++
 #### F# supports 'null' for compatibility reasons with .NET, however ...
 - no implicit 'null' assignation is done
-- pure F# types are not nullable
+- pure F# types are not nullable (still usable in C#)

 +++